AldoAbdn/aldobot.js/README.md

 You will put these into environment variables.
 More info can be found [here](https://www.twilio.com/blog/2017/08/working-with-environment-variables-in-node-js.html)

+### Mongodb URL
+You can going to need either a local mongobd url or an external one.
+You will pass this to the application through an environment variable.
+Example of a local URL is [here](https://www.w3schools.com/nodejs/nodejs_mongodb_create_db.asp)

+Without a mongodb setup you will not be able to use the meta command.
+To disable the meta command open meta.js in the commands folder and set enabled to false in exports.conf

 ### FFMPEG
 This bot requires FFMPEG to play music.
 If you are many ways to do this and will depend on your operating system.
 If you are self hosting the bot on your own machine, simply install FFMPEG and ensure it is set properly in PATH variable.
 For Heroku hosting, try this [buildpack](https://github.com/shunjikonishi/heroku-buildpack-ffmpeg)